fogonthedowns/SewerAI/README.md

 - "Show me emergency inspections by city"
 - "What kind of inspection projects are in this data?"
 - "Which cities should we prioritize for infrastructure investment?"
+- "Which contractors perform the most work?"
+- "What's the condition of pipes over 30 years old?"

 ## Key Features